 Cherokee County Uncontested Divorce

-An uncontested divorce in Cherokee County is the fastest, cheapest and least stressful way to divorce.
-Few divorce cases, including uncontested divorces, are free from disagreement.
+A Cherokee County uncontested divorce is the fastest, cheapest and least stressful way to divorce.
+Few divorce cases, including uncontested divorces, are completely free from disagreement.
 However, in a no-contest divorce, the disagreements are worked out prior to filing, thus simplifying the divorce proceedings, lowering your costs, and keeping much of your personal information out of the proceedings and off the public record.

-Typically, in a Cherokee County Uncontested Divorce, you do not have to appear in court to complete the divorce unless minor children are not involved.
+Typically, in a Cherokee County Uncontested Divorce, if you are represented by an attorney, you do not have to appear in court to complete the divorce if minor children are not involved.
 However, a court hearing is required to complete the divorce if minor children are involved.
-But, in general the decision of whether you must appear in court to complete an uncontested divorce in Cherokee County is up to the judge to whom your case is assigned.
+But, in general the decision of whether you must appear in court to complete an uncontested divorce in Cherokee County is up to the judge to whom your divorce case is assigned.

-If there must be a hearing to complete the case, we will appear at the hearing with you.
+If there must be a hearing to complete the case, we will appear at the hearing with you and typically there is no additional fee for going to the Court with you.
 We will not know whether a final hearing is going to be required until the divorce case is officially filed and a judge assigned.

 Cost of a Cherokee County Uncontested Divorce